-The Record Date for our Annual Meeting is the close of business on April 25, 2023.
-As of the Record Date, there were issued, outstanding and entitled to vote 9,740,507 shares of our common stock, \$0.00001 par value per share.
-Only stockholders of record of our common stock as of the Record Date will be entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
-Each stockholder is entitled to one vote for each share of our common stock held by such stockholder on the Record Date.
+The Record Date for our Annual Meeting is the close of business on April 24, 2024.
+As of the Record Date, there were issued, outstanding and entitled to vote 35,848,924 shares of our common stock, \$0.0001 par value per share, 237.5 shares of Series E-2 Convertible Voting Preferred Stock, par value \$0.0001 per share ("Series E-2 Preferred Stock") and 202.5 shares of Series E-3 Convertible Voting Preferred Stock, par value \$0.0001 per share ("Series E-2 Preferred Stock, the "Series E Preferred Stock").
+Only stockholders of record of our common stock or Series E Preferred Stock as of the Record Date will be entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.